 Here’s a new one for you.
 What did a calenderer do?
 Any ideas?
-We hadn’t, so off down the proverbial rabbit hole we disappeared to find out more.
+I hadn’t, so off down the proverbial rabbit hole I disappeared to find out more.

-When you’ve visited a stately home and wandered into the bedrooms with those immense four-poster beds, like this one at Houghton Hall, have you ever wondered how on earth they cleaned the drapes around the bed – or is that just us (rhetorical)?
-We have looked at beds and bedding in a previous article, so we thought this subject required further investigation.
+When you’ve visited a stately home and wandered into the bedrooms with those immense four-poster beds, like this one at Houghton Hall, have you ever wondered how on earth they cleaned the drapes around the bed – or is that just me (rhetorical)?
+I have looked at beds and bedding in a previous article, so I thought this subject required further investigation.

 But no, if you were wealthy you would employ a calenderer to do part of this process for you at around 12-15 shillings per bed which equates to roughly the wages to employ a tradesperson for 5 days in 1790.